dib-lab/khmer/README.rst

 We chat at https://gitter.im/ged-lab/khmer and the maintainers can be contacted at khmer-project@idyll.org.

-How to get help with khmer is described here: http://khmer.readthedocs.org/user/getting-help.html
+Detailed guide to getting help with khmer: http://khmer.readthedocs.org/user/getting-help.html

 IMPORTANT NOTE: CITE US!